Sales Intelligence AI for sales insights and conversation intelligence AI-powered

 Learn more about how to build customer service skills.

-Customer support is a subset of customer service.
-Its purpose is to help customers solve any technical issues that may crop up when using your product or service.
+It’s actually a subset of customer service.
+It’s most commonly found within SaaS, IT, and eCommerce businesses, and its purpose is to help customers solve any technical issues that may crop up when using your product or service.

 Customer support interactions tend to be reactive and short term.
-In most cases, the customer reaches out with a problem they want to solve and the support agent simply finds a solution.
-Support agents will then either implement the solution themselves or guide customers through the relevant steps.
+In most cases, the customer reaches out with a problem they want to solve.
+The support agent will then either implement the solution themselves or guide customers through the relevant steps.

 • Real-time troubleshooting with customers on support emails and live chat